Stonley890/mc-console-bot/README.md

 - Allow users to send messages to Minecraft from Discord and vise versa

 ## Installation
-### 1. Download the file.
+### 1. Download the file
-1. Download the script from the repository.
+1. Download the [script](console-bot.js) from the repository.

 ### 2. Prepare Discord
 1. Create two text channels: one for your game chat, and one for console output.
-Create a voice channel to show whether the server is online or shut down.
+2. Create a voice channel to show whether the server is online or shut down.
-2. Also create a role that you want to allow access to console commands.
+3. Create a role that you want to allow access to console commands.

 ### 3. Create a bot
 1. Go to https://discord.com/developers/applications and create a new application.
 Give it any name, description, or icon.